Tsiri/RHEIA/docs/post_processing.rst

 The results path depends on the case name (e.g. `CASE_1`), the analysis type (UQ) and the results directory (e.g. `results_1`), i.e. :file:`\\RESULTS\\CASE_1\\UQ\\results_1`.
-In this folder, at least 1 folder is present: the :file:`samples`  file.
+In this folder, at least 1 file is present: the :file:`samples`  file.
 This file includes the samples and the corresponding deterministic model response, when a system model is connected to the framework (i.e. 'create only samples' set to False).
 The second file and third file are named based on the selected maximum polynomial degree and the quantity of interest (e.g. :file:`full_pce_order_2_output_2` and :file:`full_pce_order_2_output_2_Sobol_indices`).